liferay/liferay-docs/develop/tutorials/articles/30-opensocial-gadgets/02-sending-pubsub-messages-between-gadgets-and-portlets.markdown

 4. To enable PubSub for the Portal Directory portlet, you'll need to edit its `addresses.jsp` file to configure it as a PubSub publisher.
-The portlet will need to publish to the topic for which the Google Map is subscribed.
+The portlet will need to publish the address to the channel for which the Google Map is subscribed.
 Since the Portal Directory portlet is a Liferay core portlet, we'll edit it using a hook.
 The `portal-directory-hook` is available in the
    <https://github.com/liferay/liferay-docs> GitHub repository
    [here](https://github.com/liferay/liferay-docs/tree/master/develop/tutorials/code/opensoc/sending-pubsub-messages-between-gadgets-and-portlets/portal-directory-hook).
    You'll need to clone the repository if you haven't already done so.
 Then copy